-You see, you’ll need time to digest a jet lag, the travel, a totally other culture and language, and most probably you’ll need to get used to the climate and food.
+You see, you’ll need time to digest a jet lag, the travels, a totally other culture and language, and most probably you’ll need to get used to the climate and food.
 You might fall ill because of all that, which could express itself in confusion, puzzlement, say culture-shock, and/or diarrhea, fever, or what else, and it may take you up to week to feel perfectly fit again.

-So, “having time” is an issue and considering you would want to take a two weeks course in Thailand, it would be preferable to schedule about 30 days for your trip.
+So, “having time” is an issue, and considering you would want to take a two weeks training course in Thailand, it would be preferable to schedule about 30 days for your trip.
 Besides that, being in Thailand already, you might want to do several courses (perhaps even with several schools), and that of course would take even more of your time.

 Next “the money thing.”
-Surely, Thai Massage courses in the West are generally 2 to 3 times more costly than in Thailand, but on the other hand you’ll need to pay for a round-trip Thailand, and surely… tickets cost.
-Furthermore, in Thailand, you’ll need to pay for accommodation during your stay.
-Food and transport are rather cheap, but still, maybe you manage cheaper at home.
+Thai Massage courses in the West are generally two to three times more costly than in Thailand but on the other hand you’ll also need to pay for a round-trip Thailand, and tickets can be expensive.

-Another aspect is the way Thai Bodywork is taught in Thailand, which usually is done quite differently compared to the West.
-Westerners have another outlook when it comes to learning (bodywork).
+Another aspect is the way the Thai Healing Arts are taught in Thailand, that is, usually quite differently compared to the West.
+Westerners have another outlook when it comes to learning massage or bodywork.
 We often demand a lot of theory and explanations accompanied with the practice, and basically, to be honest, you won’t really get that in Thailand.

 Mind also that the Thai generally don’t speak English very well and you may have quite a hard time getting clear answers to your questions.
-It’s true that an increasing amount of Western teachers offer courses and workshops in Thailand, yet the majority of schools work with Thai teachers only.
+It’s true that an increasing number of Western teachers offer courses and workshops in Thailand, yet the majority of schools work with Thai teachers only.

 Then the question of accreditation and certification arises.
-What is the value of the courses done in Thailand?
+What is the value of the training courses done in Thailand?
 Do they count towards Continuing Education points or not?
 Do they help you to fulfill license requirements in your home country?

 Now, after all this being told, you perhaps ask yourself why in heavens name you would want to study Thai Massage in Thailand?

-It puts things into perspective on one side and puts things together on the other side.
+It puts things into perspective on one side, and puts things together on the other side.
 It will give you a whole other quality and feel to you yourself and to your practice back home.